Openarl/PathOfBuilding/README.md

 * Passive skill tree planner:
   * Support for jewels including most radius/conversion jewels
   * Features alternate path tracing (mouse over a sequence of nodes while holding shift, then click to allocate them all)
-  * Fully intergrated with the offence/defence calculations; see exactly how each node will affect your character!
+  * Fully integrated with the offence/defence calculations; see exactly how each node will affect your character!
   * Can import PathOfExile.com and PoEPlanner.com passive tree links; links shortened with PoEURL.com also work
 * Skill planner:
   * Add any number of main or supporting skills to your build